thugs-rumal/rumal/README.md

     $ python manage.py runserver 0.0.0.0:8000

 Now you can connect to the GUI by pointing your browser to http://127.0.0.1:8000/ (or to whatever IP/port you chose).

-### The backend daemon

-The backend daemon has its own separate repository, you can find it here: https://github.com/thugs-rumal/rumal_back.
-Please refer to that repo's Readme.md to install and configure it.

 ## Contributing